 Travellers from Australia, the USA, New Zealand, Brazil, Japan and more can visit Spain for 90 days in a six-month period with no visa, as long as they have no plans to work.

-Travellers visiting from Cambodia, Ecuador, India, Nepal and others must obtain a visa from the Spanish consulate or embassy in their region – allow at least two weeks for it to be issued.
+Travellers visiting from Cambodia, Ecuador, India, Nepal and other countries must obtain a visa from the Spanish consulate or embassy in their region – allow at least two weeks for it to be issued.

 Tipping in Spain is entirely optional.
 If you would like to tip, rounding up the bill or leaving spare change in restaurants should be sufficient.
 Feel free to tip more for good service, but it isn’t expected of you.